-For Inmarsat C and mini-C GMDSS compliant MESs with EGC SafetyNET function, the principal relevant documents in addition to the Inmarsat C SDM are:
+For Inmarsat C and Mini C GMDSS compliant MESs with EGC SafetyNET function, the principal relevant documents in addition to the Inmarsat C SDM are:

-- .1 Performance Standards for Enhanced Group Call Equipment annex: Recommendation on Performance Standards for Enhanced Group Call Equipment, published by IMO as resolution A.664(16), as amended. - .2 General Requirements for Shipborne Radio Equipment Forming Part of the Global Maritime Distress and Safety System (GMDSS) and for Electronic Navigational Aids, published by IMO as resolution A.694(17). - .3 Performance Standards for Inmarsat Standard-C Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications - annex: Recommendation on Performance Standards for Inmarsat Standard-C Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications, published by IMO as resolution A.807(19), as amended by resolution MSC.68(68), annex 4. - .4 Shipborne Radio Equipment Forming Part of the Global Maritime Distress and Safety System and Marine Navigational Equipment, published by the IEC as IEC 60945. - .5 Global Maritime Distress and Safety System (GMDSS) Part 4: Inmarsat C Ship Earth Station and Inmarsat Enhanced Group Call (EGC) Equipment - Operational and Performance Requirements, Methods of Testing and Required Test Results, published by the IEC as IEC 61097-4. - .6 Maritime Design and Installation Guidelines (DIGs), annex B, issue 6 of April 2008 published by Inmarsat at:
+- .1 Performance Standards for Enhanced Group Call Equipment Annex: Recommendation on Performance Standards for Enhanced Group Call Equipment, published by IMO as resolution A.664(16), as amended. - Amendments to the Revised Performance Standards for Enhanced Group Call (EGC) equipment, published by IMO as resolution MSC.431(98), as amended. - .3 General Requirements for Shipborne Radio Equipment Forming Part of the Global Maritime Distress and Safety System (GMDSS) and for Electronic Navigational Aids, published by IMO as resolution A.694(17). - .4 Performance Standards for Inmarsat C Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications - Annex: Recommendation on

+Performance Standards for Inmarsat Standard-C Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications, published by IMO as resolution A.807(19), as amended by resolution MSC.68(68), Annex 4.

+- .5 Performance standards for a Ship Earth Station for use in the GMDSS, published by IMI as resolution MSC.434(98), as amended. - .6 Shipborne Radio Equipment Forming Part of the Global Maritime Distress and Safety System and Marine Navigational Equipment, published by the IEC as IEC 60945. - .7 Global Maritime Distress and Safety System (GMDSS) Part 4: Inmarsat C Ship Earth Station and Inmarsat Enhanced Group Call (EGC) Equipment - Operational and Performance Requirements, Methods of Testing and Required Test Results, published by the IEC as IEC 61097-4. - .8 Maritime Design and Installation Guidelines (DIGs), Annex B, issue 6 of April 2008 published by Inmarsat at: